 03.03 Procedure Review

-The inspector should evaluate the following attributes for each test for review.
+The inspector should evaluate the following attributes for each test procedure for review.

 The inspector should verify that the test procedure adequately meets all the regulatory and license requirements.
 This level of review should normally be performed for FOAK and license condition tests, and for tests that are not going to be witnessed.
 For test procedure adequacy review, complete steps a - d below in their entirety.